Don’t let perceived big data investment costs and skills requirements prevent you from optimizing your management toolkit.

 Once they know the basics, your analysts can download Anaconda (an analytics suite for Python with Big Data tools) and start using PySpark to crunch distributed data sets.

-Business intelligence tools.
+- Business intelligence tools.
 Products like Spotfire, Tableau, PowerBI, and SiSense provide ways to interact with Big Data environments.
-If you can use a pivot table, you can use a business intelligence tool.
+If you can use a pivot table, you can use business intelligence tools.
 Plus, odds are that a good number of organizations already have licenses for these tools in-house.

 There’s nothing that makes these languages and tools special.
 You use them to write the same types of solutions that you would use in any other data environment.
 As a management accountant, you would engage the same BI specialists who create your SQL Server Reporting Studio reports or do extract, transform, and load (ETL) tasks.
 Best of all, you won’t have to hire additional specialists.